 We make it complicated when it is really very simple.

 The greatest commandment is to love God, and the second greatest is like it: love your neighbor.
-Jesus didn’t say, “Love your brother”, by the way; he said love your neighbor, and he extended instruction to enemies as well, just in case we missed the hint.
+Jesus didn’t say, “Love your brother”, by the way; he said love your neighbor, and he extended that instruction to enemies as well, just in case we missed the hint.

 While worship was prescribed in detail for the Israelites, we have comparatively little in the way of specific instruction for how we should worship in the New Testament.
 Jesus said simply that God is looking for people who will worship Him in spirit and truth.
 (John 4:24)